Our people

 Just completed orientation?
 This is for you.

-Neurodivergent Filipino here!
 I was born and raised in the Southend of Seattle and received my Bachelor of Arts from the University of Washington.
-I entered my undergrad intending to major in Social Welfare, but after exploring other social science classes, I found myself seamlessly taking another path that I loved walking down.
+I entered my undergraduate degree intending to major in Social Welfare, but after exploring other social science classes, I found myself seamlessly taking another path that I loved walking down.
 This led me to major in Education, Communities and Organizations (ECO) with a minor in Diversity.
 As a student, I had the opportunity to be a Student Associate in the undergraduate advising office, peer adviser in multiple, and pile on many other roles in and outside the university.
 These experiences helped build my passion for supporting (directly and indirectly) and working alongside folks maneuvering around complex and unjust systems in ways that work best for every individual at all levels.

 Together, we will recognize and disrupt these normative systems that have been upheld; we will embrace and nurture each other's uniqueness and needs grounded on interdependence, learning, understanding, and love.